BestTimesToVisit.com Logo

 When is the absolute best time to visit Madeira, and what should I pack for it?

-Madeirans are incredibly warm and welcoming, and a polite 'Bom dia' (Good morning) or 'Boa tarde' (Good afternoon) goes a long way when entering shops or interacting with locals.
-Tipping isn't as ingrained as in some other European countries; a small gratuity for excellent service is appreciated but not expected.
-Embrace the slower pace of life, especially outside of Funchal, and enjoy the relaxed atmosphere.
+Madeirans are incredibly warm and welcoming people.
+A polite 'Bom dia' (Good morning) or 'Boa tarde' (Good afternoon) when entering shops or restaurants goes a long way.
+Tipping isn't as ingrained as in some other European countries; a small tip for excellent service is appreciated, but not expected.
+Also, be mindful of noise levels, especially in smaller villages – locals value their peace and quiet.

 How many days do you need in Madeira, Portugal?